tommyettinger/jdkgdxds/README.md

 - LimitingIterator only returns at most a set amount of items, and terminates early if that amount has been reached.
 - More iterator wrappers will probably be added in the future.

+Imitating the changes to `CharArray` in libGDX 1.14.0, the `CharList` class here implements `Appendable` and `CharSequence`, as well as several more (like `Comparable<CharList>`).
+This allows the appending methods in `Base` (from a library this depends on, digital) to append to a `CharList` as well as a libGDX `CharArray`, a `StringBuilder`, a `StringBuffer`, or even other char-based types here, like `CharDeque`. `Base` isn't unique there; most types here provide some way to append text to a type that implements both `Appendable` and `CharSequence`.
+You can implement custom `Appender` types, or use method references in many cases to `Base` methods, to customize how things are printed.
+Be advised that GWT has some deficiencies in how it handles method references and lambdas, and you may need to use the good old "anonymous inner class" technique if you target GWT and see compilation errors about captured types in generics.
+TeaVM hasn't shown any such deficiencies so far.
+Not all changes to `CharArray` have been made here; there's currently no ability to treat a `CharList` as a `Reader` or `Writer`, and no codepoint-aware methods have been added.
+These changes could be made in a future version if any interest is shown.

 ## How do I get it?

 You have two options: Maven Central for stable releases, or JitPack to select a commit of your choice to build.